 It has been said, “Give me a child until he is 7, and he will be mine forever.”
 Parents, focus on the development of character, on good decision-making, on morality and spirituality, now, while it will make the most impact!
 Develop a relationship with your child.
 Be their best friend, and seek in all you do to guide their little feet in right paths.

-Stay tuned for the next post in this series on character development.
-In the meantime, head over to our store at aThinkingGeneration.org and get our latest DVD series, Educating A Thinking Generation, in which session 6 is entirely focused on the development of character.
+Check out the next post in this series on character development.
+Or, head over to our store at aThinkingGeneration.org and get our latest DVD series, Educating A Thinking Generation, in which session 6 is entirely focused on the development of character.

 - Mother-Child Discourse, Attachment Security, Shared Positive Affect, and Early Conscience Development.
 Child Development, Vol. 71, No. 5 (Sep.-Oct., 2000), pp. 1424-1440